-San Remo has epitomised the culture and tradition of pasta making since its inception in 1936, when it was founded by Luigi Crotti.
+San Remo has epitomised the culture and tradition of pasta making in Australia since its inception in 1936, when it was founded by Luigi Crotti.
 Today, it remains a privately owned 100% Australian company.

 From its earliest days the company grew rapidly and was the first manufacturer to support and foster supermarket distribution as this new shopping phenomenon became established and grew.